Hendrix-CS/csci235/projects/planning.md

   * Either that method or a different method must also have a nondeterministic choice in its task decomposition.
 * Two distinct starting states, at least one of which yields a plan containing at least ten steps.

+The intention is for the first domain to be relatively easy to construct.
+It is acceptable for the second domain to be a more complex variation of the first domain.

 ## Details